 Dear Granger High Parents and Staff,

 All in-person instruction at our school will cease, and distance education will begin immediately.
-Students and staff will be able to come into the building prior to noon tomorrow to pick up any items they may need for distance education.
-Thereafter, the school will be closed for the next two days for deep cleaning.
-Teachers will return to work on Wednesday but students will not return until November 2nd.
+This includes distance learning for students who participate at the GTI or classes at other school locations.
+The school will be closed for the next two days for deep cleaning.
+Thereafter, teachers will be working from the building.
 Students who need technological resources such as Chromebooks or Wi-Fi access or who need additional items from the school should reach out to the main office to make arrangements.